 7. Determination of a large number of alloys.

-8. Determination of electro-reducible/ electro- oxidizable functional group like ketone, aldehyde, nitrate.
+8. Determination of electro-reducible/ electro- oxidizable functional groups like ketone, aldehyde, nitrate.

 9. Determination of organic metallic compound.

 10. Determination of medicine like epinephrine, nor-procaine, phenytoin.

 11. To study the replication rate of micro-organisms.